 On March 11, 2020, the World Health Organization characterized COVID-19 as a pandemic.
 At this time, our operations have not been significantly impacted by the global economic impact of COVID-19, and we have taken appropriate measures to ensure that we are able to conduct our business remotely without significant disruptions.
 The economic uncertainty caused by COVID-19 has had varying degrees of impact on certain of our advertiser clients in certain industry verticals over the course of the pandemic.
-For example, industry verticals such as staffing and recruitment and financial products and services exhibited reduced pricing and/or demand following the onset of the pandemic and subsequently recovered to varying degrees since that time.
+For example, industry verticals such as staffing and recruitment and financial products and services exhibited reduced pricing and/or demand following the onset of the pandemic and have subsequently recovered to varying degrees since that time.
 On the other hand, demand from certain advertisers in other verticals, such as streaming services and mobile gaming, increased during the pandemic and has since remained strong.
-There may be additional shifts in pricing and/or demand among our clients, as the trajectory of the pandemic and future economic outlook remain uncertain.
+With the proliferation of COVID-19 vaccinations in the U.S. during the second quarter of 2021, we have seen a substantial recovery in the staffing and recruitment vertical.
+There may continue to be additional shifts in pricing and/or demand among our clients, as the trajectory of the pandemic and future economic outlook remain uncertain.